Lavinia-81/data-app/docker-commands.md

 --net mongo-network \
 --name mongo-express \
 mongo-express

-## start all tree containers once
+## start all three containers at once
+To launch the application, please use the following command:
+'''
+docker-compose -f mongo.yaml up
+'''

+To stop the application, execute:
+'''
-docker-compose -f mongo.yaml up docker-compose -f mongo.yaml down
+docker-compose -f mongo.yaml down
+'''